kadr27/Emoji-Keyboard/README.md

 - Data is only accessible within your browser

 ### Required Permissions
-1. `activeTab`:
-   - Used only to enable copying emojis
-   - Only activated when you click an emoji
-   - No access to page content

-2. `clipboard-write`:
+#### clipboard-write:
 - Required to copy emojis to your clipboard
 - Only activated when you click an emoji

-3. `storage`:
+#### storage:
 - Stores your recently used emojis
 - Saves your support preference
 - All data stays in your browser

 ## Optional Support Feature